Trainspotters in the United Kingdom: Gender

 Despite a stereotype developing around the trainspotter as being typically male, in 2014 research undertaken by the National Railway Museum discovered that the first recorded trainspotter was in fact a teenage girl named Fanny Johnson.
 In 1861 Johnson is known to have been keeping records of GWR locomotives she had spotted in London.
 Prior to the 1930s, publications produced for railway enthusiasts were marketed at both genders, with young girls being described as typical readers of such material.
-In the late-1930's at least one group of female trainspotters were known to congregate at New Southgate during school holidays.
+In the late-1930s at least one group of female trainspotters were known to congregate at New Southgate during school holidays.

 The figure of the male trainspotter has been deconstructed as an expression of fragile masculinity current in late twentieth-century British society.
 In the twenty-first century female trainspotters have reported facing sexism within the subculture, and a continued gender disparity has been attributed to hostility online.
 The British poet Patience Agbabi has described herself as a trainspotter, and has included themes around trainspotting in her work.